 There’s also the financial barrier.
 WordPress is actually free.
 But there are other costs to consider.
 So how much does it really cost to build a WordPress website?

 But all these reasons are just excuses people make not to take the next step in their online businesses.
 Contrary to popular belief, a website doesn’t require a huge investment of your time or resources.

 In fact, you can run a good site for $100/year.
 Let’s see how that works and why many people have a wrong perception of what it costs to be a site owner.

 Most of the Tools Are Free and Open-Source

 The way the Internet works these days is that most people use a content management system (CMS) that’s already built for them.

-The best and most popular one of these is WordPress, which powers 32.1% of the Web.
+The best and most popular one of these is WordPress.
+WordPress powers 41.9% of the web. (up from 32.1% in 2018).
 That means almost any site you visit daily is using WordPress.